The ultimate carry on packing list for every trip

 Nail polish, tweezers and scissors for long trips.

-Check out this list of eco friendly essentials
+Check out this list of the best eco friendly toiletries

 Sun cream (Reef Safe if swimming in the ocean)